obartunov/sqljsondoc/jsonpath.md

 SQL-2016 standard doesn't describes the JSON data type, but instead it  introduced SQL/JSON data model (not  JSON data type like XML )  with string storage and path language used by certain SQL/JSON functions to query JSON.
 SQL/JSON data model is a sequences of items, each of which is consists of SQL scalar values with an additional SQL/JSON null value,  and composite data structures using JSON arrays and objects.

 PostgreSQL has two JSON  data types - the textual `json` data type to store an exact copy of the input text and the `jsonb` data type -   the binary storage for  JSON data converted to PostgreSQL types, according  mapping in   [json primitive types and corresponding  PostgreSQL types](https://www.postgresql.org/docs/current/static/datatype-json.html).
 SQL/JSON data model adds datetime type to these primitive types, but it only used for comparison operators in path expression and stored on disk as a string.
-Thus, `jsonb` data is already conforms to SQL/JSON data model (ORDERED and UNIQUE KEYS), while json should be converted according the mapping.
+Thus, `jsonb` data is already conforms to SQL/JSON data model (ORDERED and UNIQUE KEYS), while `json` should be converted according the mapping.
 SQL-2016 standard describes two sets of SQL/JSON functions : constructor functions and query functions.
-Constructor functions use values of SQL types and produce JSON values (JSON objects or JSON arrays) represented in SQL character or binary string types.
+Constructor functions use values of SQL types and produce JSON values (JSON objects or JSON arrays) represented as SQL character or binary string types.
 Query functions evaluate SQL/JSON path language expressions against JSON values, producing values of SQL/JSON types, which are converted to SQL types.

 ## SQL/JSON Path language